-Official: Joe Manganiello to Lead Yale Rep's A STREETCAR NAMED DESIRE
+Joe Manganiello Leads Yale Rep's A STREETCAR NAMED DESIRE, Beg.
+Tonight

-Yale Repertory Theatre (James Bundy, Artistic Director; Victoria Nolan, Managing Director) has announced that René Augesen will play Blanche DuBois and Joe Manganiello will play Stanley Kowalski in its first-ever production of A STREETCAR NAMED DESIRE, the Pulitzer Prize winning masterpiece by Tennessee Williams.
-Directed by Mark Rucker, the production, which will open Yale Rep's 2013-14 season, will play September 20-October 12, at the University Theatre (222 York Street).
+Yale Repertory Theatre has announced that René Augesen will play Blanche DuBois and Joe Manganiello will play Stanley Kowalski in its first-ever production of A STREETCAR NAMED DESIRE, the Pulitzer Prize winning masterpiece by Tennessee Williams.
+Directed by Mark Rucker, the production, which will open Yale Rep's 2013-14 season, will play tonight, September 20-October 12, at the University Theatre (222 York Street).